Hester Street (Manhattan)

-Hester Street is a street in the Lower East Side of the New York City borough of Manhattan.
+Hester Street is a street on the Lower East Side of the New York City borough of Manhattan.
 It stretches from Essex Street to Centre Street, with a discontinuity between Chrystie Street and Forsyth Street for Sara Delano Roosevelt Park.
 There is also a discontinuity at Allen Street, which was created in 2009 with the rebuilding of the Allen Street Mall.
 At Centre Street, Hester Street shifts about 100 ft to the north and is called Howard Street to its far western terminus at Mercer Street.

 Historically a center for Ashkenazi Jewish immigrant culture, more recently it has been absorbed by Chinatown, although some kosher and Jewish-owned stores remain.

 History

 Hester Street was named after Hester Leisler, the daughter of Elsje Tymens and the insurrectionist Jacob Leisler, who was burned at the stake.
 Through her mother she was related to prominent Dutch families of the Hudson Valley, including the Bayards and the Van Cortlandts.
 She married Barent Rynders, Jr, a New York merchant, in 1696.
 She was the great-great-grandmother of Gouverneur Morris, a Founding Father of the United States.

 In November 1851, the assistant board of aldermen of New York City voted in favor of removing a liberty pole at the junction of Hester Street and Division Street.
 The Franklin Building Association held its second regular monthly meeting at Washington Hall, on December 3, 1851.
 The building was located at the corner of Bowery.
 On April 15, 1912, an investigator reported that a parlor house on Hester Street had three inmates (prostitutes) who were waiting to entertain customers.

 70 Hester Street was home to the First Roumanian-American Synagogue from 1881 to 1902, after which it moved a short distance to Rivington Street, where it remained until a 2006 fire.

+As part of an experiment, in 1948, Hester Street was converted to a one-way eastbound street during the afternoon rush hour; it carried one-way westbound traffic at other times.

 At the east end of Hester Street, an open-air market called the Hester Street Fair currently runs on weekends from April through October.
 The market is on a parcel of land owned by Seward Park Co-op and is run by MTV News Correspondent SuChin Pak, her brother Suhyun Pak, Adam Zeller, and Ron Castellano.